T-44: Service history

 The T-44 was issued to three tank brigades mustered on 15 September 1944 for training purposes, but these formations (6th Guards, 33rd Guards, and 63rd Guards Tank Brigades) were re-equipped with T-34-85 tanks prior to entering the Battle of Berlin and Prague Offensive.
-The T-44A was not used operationally during World War II in Europe for several reasons, including the fact that the Red Army was not ready to accept a new tank because of lack of sufficient spares and technical specialists who could repair and maintain the new tanks as well as the fact that many of the tank crews would have to be retrained.
+The T-44A was not used operationally during World War II in Europe for several reasons, including the fact that the Red Army was not ready to accept a new tank; as lack of sufficient spares and technical specialists who could repair and maintain the new tanks; and the fact that many of the tank crews would have to be retrained.
 However, three tanks were sent to the 100th Special Tank Company, which tested them on the Eastern Front.
 Many T-44As were immediately sent, after production, to the Far East of the Soviet Union.
 The first tanks arrived there before the end of the war and were used operationally during the last three days of fighting.
 They continued to arrive after the war and eventually around 600 T-44As were stationed there.